H35am/Streams/data/README.txt

 The lines within this file are ordered first by userId, then, within user, by movieId.

-Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).
+Rating are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).

 Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.